Bioconductor/CSAMA/evening-session/2-tuesday/evening-session-rr/rr.md

 - Open vs reproducible
 - Why working reproducibly?
 - Is working reproducible difficult?
 Does it take more time?
-- What tools do you use to work reproducibly?
+- What tools do you use to work reproducibly/openly?
-- Cost benefit of reproducible research
+- Cost benefit of reproducible research.
 - Should every piece of work be reproducible?

 <hr>